We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There is some evidence that ginger extract may help with cardiovascular disease.
+There is some evidence that ginger extract may help prevent cardiovascular disease.

 Lowering cancer risk

-Before adding more ginger to the diet or taking a ginger supplement, consult a healthcare provider.
-A supplement may interact with medications or cause other health complications.
+Before adding more ginger to the diet or taking a ginger supplement, consult a healthcare professional.
+Some supplements can interact with medications or cause other health complications.

 Some research indicates that ginger may improve digestive health, reduce inflammation, and relieve pain, among other benefits.

-However, studies often use high dosages of extracts — a person may not experience positive health effects from simply adding ginger to their diet.
+However, studies often test very high dosages of extracts.
+A person may not experience positive health effects from simply adding more ginger to their diet.